Fox's Book of Martyrs

 going backwards and forwards from the house to the prison, with little Maria in

-covered with the smallpox that there was no
+smallpox that there was no distinction in the

-jailer's children, who all had it so lightly as hardly
+all had it so lightly as hardly to interrupt their

-to interrupt their play.
-But the inoculation in the arm of my poor little Maria
+play.
+But the inoculation in the arm of my poor little Maria did not take-she

 "You